-For the uninitiated, electrical wiring might be a challenge.
+When we look at electrical wiring as newbies, the electrical wiring might be a challenge.
 When it comes to anything more than a basic task, it is typically advisable to contact a professional.
 If you don’t, you might injure yourself, damage property, or start a fire.
 With every DIY project that includes an electrical component, you need to be aware of a few basics.

 Understanding basic electrical wiring